-Figure 10-31 People Counting Configuration-Advanced
+Figure 10-30 People Counting Configuration-Advanced

-- 5. Counting data setting and display. - 1) Check Enable OSD Overlay checkbox, and the real-time number of people entered and exited is displayed on the live video. - 2) You can drag the OSD text frame to adjust its position according to the actual needs. - If you need to upload the real-time counting data, check the Real-Time Upload Data checkbox. - 4) If you want manually set the counting cycle, select the desired time period from the Data Statistics Cycle dropdown list. - 5) To reset the counter, click the button on the left of the live view image. - 6.
+- 5. Counting data setting and display. - Check Enable OSD Overlay checkbox, and the real-time number of people entered and exited is displayed on the live video. - 2) You can drag the OSD text frame to adjust its position according to the actual needs. - If you need to upload the real-time counting data, check the Real-Time Upload Data checkbox. - 4) If you want manually set the counting cycle, select the desired time period from the Data Statistics Cycle dropdown list. - 5) To reset the counter, click the button on the left of the live view image. - 6.
 Click Arming Schedule to set the arming schedule.
-Refer to Task 2: Set the Arming Schedule for Motion Detection in Section 10.1.1. - 7.
+Refer to Task 2: Set the Arming Schedule for Motion Detection in 10.1.1 Configuring Motion Detection. - 7.
 Check Linkage Method tab to select the linkage method.
-Refer to Task 3: Set the Linkage Method for Motion Detection in Section 10.1.1. - 8.
+Refer to Task 3: Set the Linkage Method for Motion Detection in 10.1.1 Configuring Motion Detection. - 8.
 Click Save to save the settings.

-The people counting statistics will be calculated under Application tab.
+- Only certain camera models support the function. - The people counting statistics will be calculated under Application tab.
 Go to Application to check the people counting statistics.

-10.3.4 Counting
+10.3.4Counting